davidbuilgil/crime_simulation2/README.md

 Police recorded crime data for Greater Manchester Police can be obtained from the [open data portal](https://data.police.uk/data/).
 The time period is selected via the dropdown menus, and police force selected using tickboxes.
 Files are downloaded month-by-month in .csv format.

-Index of Multiple Deprivation 2010 data are downlaoded from the file 'English IMD 2010 mapped onto 2011 LSOAs' from the [Consumer Data Research Centre](https://data.cdrc.ac.uk/dataset/index-multiple-deprivation-imd).
+Index of Multiple Deprivation 2010 data are downlaoded from the file 'English IMD 2010 mapped onto 2011 LSOAs' published by the [Consumer Data Research Centre](https://data.cdrc.ac.uk/dataset/index-multiple-deprivation-imd).

 _Script run guide_.